liyin2015/python-coding-interview/README.md

 Practice is important.
 Schedule some mocking interviews with [interviewing.io](https://interviewing.io/)

+## Community
+**Join me on discord server: https://discord.gg/ZXnSag7fMP, for early access of the book and a supportive community**

 ## Feedback
 If you have ideas to improve the book, about formatting, more contents, or correct the errors, do not hesitate to let me know.